GoudaPrabhat/Jenkins_SonarQube_Docker/readme.txt

 Copy the admin password to setup the jenkins wizard

-Update the webhook by mentioning the jenkins server url in the payload link with a name
+Update the webhook by mentioning the jenkins server url in the payload link with a name and check the webhook

 Open port 8080 in your security group inbound rule to access Jenkins via browser change the hostname: sudo hostnamectl set-hostname jenkins